← Back to Cost of Living

 What confidence bands mean

-You'll notice that most of the estimates show a range rather than a single number.
-This is intentional.
-Costs like HOA fees and metropolitan district fees vary significantly between subdivisions within the same community, so showing a single average would give a false sense of precision.
-A wider range means the number is genuinely less certain in that category; a narrower range means we have more confidence.
-The goal is to help you make informed comparisons while being honest about what we don't know.
+Most estimates show a range rather than a single number.
+HOA fees and metro district fees vary significantly between subdivisions inside the same community, so a single average would imply a precision we don't actually have.
+A wider range means the underlying number is genuinely less certain.
+A narrower range means we have more confidence.
+The goal is to support an informed comparison while staying honest about what we don't know.

 About metropolitan district fees

-Some newer communities in the Denver metro area have metropolitan districts that levy additional fees on top of regular property tax — sometimes $100 to $300 per month, sometimes more.
-These fees vary dramatically by subdivision within a single community, and comprehensive data is hard to come by.
-Where we haven't verified specific fees, the calculator marks the line item “not yet verified” and widens the high end of the housing range to reflect that uncertainty.
-If you're evaluating a specific property, ask your real estate agent about any metropolitan district obligations on that lot.
+Some newer Denver metro communities have metropolitan districts that levy additional fees on top of regular property tax — often $100 to $300 a month, and sometimes more.
+These vary dramatically by subdivision within a single community, and comprehensive data is hard to come by.
+Where we have not verified a specific number, the calculator marks the line item “not yet verified” and widens the high end of the housing range to reflect the uncertainty.
+If you are evaluating a specific property, ask your real estate agent about any metropolitan district obligations on that lot.

 About Colorado's property tax system

-Colorado's residential assessment rate — the percentage of a home's actual value that gets multiplied by the mill levy to determine your property tax — has changed several times in recent years.
-The calculator uses the currently-applicable rate and gets re-verified each assessment cycle.
-The mill levy we show for each community is the total levy (county + city + school district + any special districts combined), so it reflects what an owner actually pays.
+Colorado's residential assessment rate — the percentage of a home's actual value multiplied by the mill levy to determine your property tax — has changed several times in recent years.
+The calculator uses the current rate and re-verifies it each assessment cycle.
+The mill levy we show for each community is the total levy (county + city + school district + special districts), so it reflects what an owner actually pays.

 Important disclaimer

 This tool provides estimates for informational purposes only.
 It is not financial advice and should not be the sole basis for a home purchase or relocation decision.
-Actual costs will vary based on the specific property you choose, current market conditions, your financial situation, and many other factors.
-We update the data regularly but cannot guarantee its accuracy at any given point in time.
-For decisions about home purchases, consult with a qualified financial advisor and a real estate professional.
+Actual costs vary based on the specific property, current market conditions, your personal finances, and many other factors.
+We update the data regularly but cannot guarantee accuracy at any given moment.
+For decisions about home purchases, consult a qualified financial advisor and a real estate professional.